dingo-gw/dingo/docs/source/design_philosophy.md

 ### Data transforms

 We follow the [PyTorch guidelines](https://pytorch.org/tutorials/beginner/basics/transforms_tutorial.html) of pre-processing data using a sequence of transforms.
 Dingo includes [transforms](training_transforms.ipynb) for tasks such as sampling extrinsic parameters, projecting waveform polarizations to detectors, and adding noise.
-The same transforms are re-used at inference time, where a similar (but not always identical) sequence is required.
+The same transforms are re-used at inference time, where a similar (but always identical) sequence is required.
 Some transforms also behave differently at inference time, and thus have a flag to specify the mode.

 ### Data structures